NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 ```

    Note: `local://` means the jar file location is inside the Docker image.
-   Since this is `cluster` mode, the Driver is running inside a POD in Kubernetes.
+   Since this is `cluster` mode, the Spark driver is running inside a pod in Kubernetes.
    When the job is running, we could see both Driver POD and Executor POD(s):
 ```shell
 $ kubectl get pods